Educational Psychology Service

-Educational psychologists use a wide range of applied psychology and educational skills to support settings to understand and meet the needs of children and young people with special educational needs.
+Educational psychologists use applied psychology and educational skills.
+This is to understand and meet the needs of children and young people with special educational needs.
 Psychologists draw on evidence based approaches and interventions that help children and young people who are experiencing difficulties in learning.
-This includes strategies to support communication, social relationships, and emotional wellbeing.
+This includes ways to support the ability to communicate, social relationships, and emotional wellbeing.

-We take a problem-solving approach and offer consultation to staff and families, which means that we usually meet with staff in the setting and/or parent / carer first to explore peoples’ concerns and help to clarify the key issues.
-We will discuss strategies and interventions that build on strengths, and work with the network to review progress and make changes where they are needed.
+We take a problem-solving approach and offer consultation to staff and families.
+We usually meet with staff and/or parent/carer first to explore peoples’ concerns and help clarify the key issues.
+We discuss strategies and interventions that build on strengths.
+We also work with the network to review progress and make changes where needed.

-Consultation may lead to an educational psychologist working more directly with a child or young person, for example:
+Consultation may lead to an educational psychologist working more directly with a child or young person.
+This might include:

-- carry out an observation that helps understand what is working well and what can help make changes.
+- carrying out an observation that helps understand what is working well and what can help make changes.

-- attend an IEP review or annual review
+- attending an IEP review or annual review

-- meet with a child or young person to support the assessment of their special educational needs
+- meeting with a child or young person to support the assessment of their special educational needs

 We work in collaboration with other teams and professionals who are involved with a child or family.
-Sometimes educational psychologists work in a multi-agency team such as the Social Communication Assessment Service (SCAS) and the Looked After Children (LAC) Virtual School.
+Sometimes we work in a multi-agency team.
+This is such as the Social Communication Assessment Service (SCAS) and the Looked After Children (LAC) Virtual School.

 The Educational Psychology Service also manages the Parent Carer Counselling Service.